Hungarian Parliament Building: History

-Since World War II the legislature became unicameral, and today the government uses only a small portion of the building.
-During the People's Republic of Hungary a red star perched on the top of the dome, but it was removed in 1990 after the fall of communism.
+Since World War II, the legislature has been unicameral, and today the government uses only a small portion of the building, with the other wing occasionally serving to house events.
+During the People's Republic of Hungary, a red star perched on the top of the dome, but it was removed in 1990 after the fall of communism.
 Mátyás Szűrös declared the Hungarian Republic from the balcony facing Kossuth Lajos Square on 23 October 1989.